Best daily deals

 There are a few things we prioritized when picking out headphones for conference calls.
 Although background attenuation is important, and all picks perform above average in this regard, it’s second to raw microphone quality.
 Yes, reducing external noise by way of an advanced system is great, but if the actual microphone still isn’t up to snuff, it doesn’t matter how well tertiary mics cancel ambient noise.

 What’s more, amplification doesn’t always mean better sound quality.
-There are plenty of headset mics that use loudness as a crutch at the expense of clarity.
-We made sure to avoid adding those products to the list of the best headphones for conference calls.
+Plenty of headset mics use loudness as a crutch at the expense of clarity, so we avoided including them on the list of the best headphones for conference calls.

 Keep your expectations realistic: headsets rarely have a passable microphone, making every listed pair of headphones for conference calls an exception to the rule.
 Even though there are some great options highlighted, the fact remains that microphone quality won’t compare to a dedicated XLR or even a USB mic.